StatEngine/stat-engine/README.md

 ### Mandrill Templates

-The `email` folder is used for maildrill templates, during CI it deploys and uploads any changes.
+The `email` folder is used for Mandrill templates, during CI it deploys and uploads any changes.

 If you want to add a new template, create it in Mandril then create a file in the `email` folder with the filename as the slug then run the upload script, or deploy.